KingJoefa/calcutta/OPERATING_INSTRUCTIONS.md

    - **⚠️ IMPORTANT**: Do not click "Import" again after randomization
    - The order is deterministic based on the event's RNG seed

+### 2b.
+Update NFL Playoff Preset Weekly

+To keep the home-page preset current during the season:

+1. Run `npm run update:nfl-playoff-preset`
+2. The script pulls the latest ESPN standings for the 2025 season
+3. It auto-loads seeds 1–9 through Week 17, then drops to the final 7 seeds after Week 18

+Optional overrides:
+- `npm run update:nfl-playoff-preset -- --max-seed 9`
+- `npm run update:nfl-playoff-preset -- --final`

 ---

 ## Running the Auction